guchenghao/Notes-for-VR-Papers-and-HCI/Machine_Learning/A System for a Hand Gesture-Manipulated Virtual Reality.md

 ## propose
 - This paper reports on the design, implementation, and evaluation of **a static HGR system for VR applications using the LMC**.

-- The gesture recognition system incorporated **a lightweight feature vector of five normalized tip-to-palm distances and a k-nearest neighbour (kNN) classifier**.
+- The gesture recognition system incorporated **a lightweight feature vector of five normalized tip-to-palm distances and a k-nearest neighbor (kNN) classifier**.

 - The system was evaluated in terms of **response time, accuracy and usability using a case-study** VR stellar data visualization application created in the Unreal Engine 4.